Why did the Germans suffer a defeat at Kursk in 1943

 Hitler was not his overbearing self during the planning stages of the Battle of Kursk.
-He left the planning to his generals and they develop a highly detailed plan.
+He left the planning to his generals, and they develop a highly detailed plan.
 Operation Citadel called for a tactic known as the double envelopment.
-This would allow the Germans to surround the Soviet defenders in the bulge in the Eastern Europe and cut them off from the rest of the Soviet Union.
-General Walter Model's 9th would attack the north of the bulge, driving south to the east of Kursk and it would seize the railway. securing the rail line from Soviet attack .
+This would allow the Germans to surround the Soviet defenders in Eastern Europe's bulge and cut them off from the Soviet Union.
+General Walter Model's 9th would attack the north of the bulge, driving south to Kursk's east and seize the railway. securing the rail line from Soviet attack .
 A Panzer Army, led by General Hoth, would attack the southern part of the salient.
 This force was expected to drive north and meet Model at Kursk and achieve the objective of cutting off the Soviet units.

-The Soviets well-aware that an attack was coming decided to adopt a defensive strategy.
+The Soviets, well-aware that an attack was coming, decided to adopt a defensive strategy.
 The Stavka, the Soviet High Command, placed a huge number of men and equipment in the Oriel-Kursk region.
 Russian and Ukrainian civilians were conscripted to build defenses in the area.
 They laid hundreds of thousands of mines and dug miles of trenches and anti-tank traps.
 The Red Army also had a huge force of reserves under the command of Marshall Zhukov.
-They were to either reinforce any area where the Germans threatened to break through and also to launch a counterattack.
-The Germans had failed to take in the defensive preparations of the Soviets and they placed too much faith on their new weapons.
+They were to reinforce any area where the Germans threatened to break through and launch a counterattack.
+The Germans had failed to take in the defensive preparations of the Soviets and placed too much faith in their new weapons.

 Battle of Kursk

-Germany started her attack at dawn with an artillery barrage.
+Germany started its attack at dawn with an artillery barrage.
 A tank and infantry attack started at 05.30 once air cover had arrived.
 The main thrust contained 500 tanks; heavy tanks at the front, supported by medium ones behind with infantry behind these.
 They only gained a few miles.
-The German attack was ferocious but it had not been successful.
-Repeated German attacks were resisted by the stubborn Red Army defenders.
+The German attack was ferocious, but it had not been successful.
+The stubborn Red Army defenders resisted repeated German attacks.
 One German armored division had lost two-thirds of its tanks.
 The Soviets quickly adapted to the threats posed by the new tanks, even the fearsome Tiger tanks.
-They Soviet gunners learned to aim at the lightly armored sides of the tank.
-The German faith in their wonder weapons was misplaced and this led them to make poor decisions and to suffer unnecessary casualties.
+The Soviet gunners learned to aim at the lightly armored sides of the tank.
+The German faith in their wonder weapons was misplaced, which led them to make poor decisions and suffer unnecessary casualties.
 The German Generals continued with the offensive.

 Some 50th kilometers south of Kursk, the greatest tank battle in WW II took place.
 The Germans tried to capture Kursk with 1,5000 tanks on July 12th.
 Despite infecting heavy losses on the Red Army tank formations, they did not advance to Kursk.
-Within two weeks the Germans had been pushed back to where they had started on the southern side of the Kursk salient.
-However, the divisions under Model had made real progress.
-The Soviet overall-chief Marshall Zhukov ordered a counter attack and this pushed Model’s units back some 45 miles.
+Within two weeks, the Germans had been pushed back to where they had started on the Kursk salient's southern side.
+However, the divisions under the Model had made real progress.
+The Soviet overall-chief Marshall Zhukov ordered a counter-attack, which pushed Model’s units back some 45 miles.
 General Model was forced to retreat to the Hagen Line, an existing line of defense.
-He persuaded Hitler to allow the German forces to end the offensive and to retreat before they became encircled by the Red army and to avoid another Stalingrad.
-The Germans during their retreat came under constant attack from partisans.
+He persuaded Hitler to allow the German forces to end the offensive and retreat before they became encircled by the Red army and avoid another Stalingrad.
+The Germans, during their retreat, came under constant attack from partisans.
 They destroyed many miles of railway lines and caused massive disruption in the German rear.
 The Soviets took advantage of the German retreat to capture the city of Kharkov.
 The liberation of this city is usually seen as the end of the Battle of Kursk.

 Air Battle over Kursk

-One aspect of the Battle that is often overlooked by historians was the aerial battle between the Luftwaffe and the Soviet air force.
-By 1943 the position of the Luftwaffe had started to weaken and it was beginning to lose its traditionalair superiority over the Soviet Air Force.
-This shift was Due to the dramatic diversions resources to the western front west.
-The Luftwaffe was firced to defend German cities from the intense Allied bombing campaign.
+One aspect of the Battle that historians often overlooked was the aerial battle between the Luftwaffe and the Soviet air force.
+By 1943, the Luftwaffe position had started to weaken, and it was beginning to lose its traditional air superiority over the Soviet Air Force.
+This shift was Due to the dramatic diversions of resources to the western front west.
+The Luftwaffe was forced to defend German cities from the intense Allied bombing campaign.
 The Luftwaffe could only achieve air superiority in local areas.

-By 1943, less than 40% of the Luftwaffe was stationed on the Easter Front.
+By 1943, less than 40% of the Luftwaffe was stationed on the Eastern Front.
 During the Battle of Kursk, it was expected by the German High Command that the Luftwaffe would play a key role in the battle.
-They were persuaded of this by the Luftwaffe’s new planes, that they believed to be much superior to the Russian planes. .
-However, the Luftwaffe was unable to achieve air superiority and as the battle progressed it lost the initiative to the Soviet Air force.
+They were persuaded of this by the Luftwaffe’s new planes, which they believed to be superior to the Russian planes. .
+However, the Luftwaffe was unable to achieve air superiority, and as the battle progressed, it lost the initiative to the Soviet Air force.
 This meant that the Germans could not use the Luftwaffe to secure its objectives at Kursk.
-Indeed, in the closing days of the battle, for the first time in the war on the Easter Front, the Russian air force came to control the skies and inflict terrible damage on the retreating Germans tanks and vehicles.
+Indeed, in the closing days of the battle, the Russian air force came to control the skies and inflict terrible damage on the retreating Germans tanks and vehicles for the first time in the Eastern Front war.
 The German military’s failure to secure air superiority over Kursk was one of the main reasons why the battle resulted in a German defeat.
-This was another example of the unrealistic expectations of the Germany army before the Battle of Kursk.
+This was another example of the unrealistic expectations of the German army before the Battle of Kursk.

 Results of the Battle of Kursk

 Both sides at the Battle for Kursk suffered terrible casualties.
 The Germans are estimated to have lost some 200,000 men killed or missing in action.
 They lost some 2000 tanks and thousands of pieces of artillery.
 They also lost some 700 planes.
-The Soviet lost some 250,000 men, killed or missing in action.
-Some 6000 tanks , 3000 guns and one thousand planes are lost during the battle.
-The Soviet’s had the capacity to replace the men and equipment, but the Germans could not replace the losses.
+The Soviets lost some 250,000 men, killed or missing in action.
+Some 6000 tanks , 3000 guns, and one thousand planes are lost during the battle.
+The Soviets had the capacity to replace the men and equipment, but the Germans could not replace the losses.
 This weakened their position on the Eastern Front.

 The Battle of Kursk was the last major offensive they launched in Russia.
 The material damage done to the German Army was massive.
-The campaign was a strategic Soviet success, despite the fact that the suffered more casualties.
+The campaign was a strategic Soviet success, although they suffered more casualties.
 For the first time, a major German offensive had been stopped before achieving a breakthrough.
 The defeat at Kursk was to prove in many ways more decisive than Stalingrad.
-Winston Churchill, argued that the defeat at Kursk ‘heralded the downfall of the German army on the Eastern Front’
+Winston Churchill argued that the defeat at Kursk ‘heralded the downfall of the German army on the Eastern Front’

 The Battle of Kursk was a turning point in the war on the Eastern Front.
-The Germans had failed to reach their objectives and they had suffered huge losses.
-The German air force after the battle, began to lose the control of the skies.
-After Kursk the Germans in the East were on the defensive.
-They had lost the battle for several reasons, overoptimistic planning, a failure to appreciate that the Soviet air force had improved and they underestimated the Soviet defenses around Kursk.
-Significantly, they also believed that their new weapons would earn them a victory and this over reliance on new and untested military technologies, such as the Tiger Tanks, played a critical role in their defeat in the most famous tank battle in history.
+The Germans had failed to reach their objectives, and they had suffered huge losses.
+The German air force, after the battle, began to lose control of the skies.
+After Kursk, the Germans in the East were on the defensive.
+They had lost the battle for several reasons, over-optimistic planning, a failure to appreciate that the Soviet air force had improved, and underestimated the Soviet defenses around Kursk.
+Significantly, they also believed that their new weapons would earn them a victory, and this over-reliance on new and untested military technologies, such as the Tiger Tanks, played a critical role in their defeat in the most famous tank battle in history.

 Related DailyHistory.org Articles